 Preparing for Adulthood and developing key life skills are a key part of the curriculum for all Highfield pupils.
 These skills are embedded within each of our pathways and taught at the most appropriate level for the learner.
 This is the basis for our work related learning strategy and as our strap line states it prepares learners for the next step in education, life or work - whatever is appropriate for them.

 Careful and highly individualised curriculum planning across the school is related to students EHCP Outcomes and a bespoke curriculum framework.
 Many of these objectives run throughout the Green pathway curriculum.
 It aims to give all pupils the opportunity to experience and learn to prepare for real life situations, such as shopping, crossing the road, meal planning, writing a letter and posting it, or even growing and eating their own food.
-Take a look at our strategy and how we incorporate this into our curriculum here.
+Take a look at our strategy and how we incorporate this into our curriculum below:

 Green Pathway End Points and Transition from Highfield